The Giant Under the Snow: Plot summary

+Illustration

+The original artwork by Antony Maitland, for the 1971 Puffin edition cover, is now in the Seven Stories Collection, at the National Centre for Chidren's Books, Newcastle upon Tyne.

 1989 sequel

 A little known sequel to The Giant Under The Snow called Ride The Wind was published in 1989 by Bodley Head Children's Books.
 The golden treasure Jonk and Bill discovered in the first book is under threat again and it is the Leather Men who are after it.
 Jonk and Bill ride the wind once more to where the Warlord waits.

 The book was dedicated to Margaret Clark.
 Cover artwork by Keith Scaife.

 2006 revised edition

 Due to the book's popularity, Orion Children's Books decided to republish The Giant Under The Snow in April 2006.
 The revised edition had a new cover design by fantasy artist Geoff Taylor and new chapter head illustrations by Gary Blythe.
-Since 1968 the original story has remained fairly timeless; however, it was deemed necessary for the author to make some minor updates to the language (e.g. changing "gym shoes" to "trainers").
+Since 1968, the original story has remained fairly timeless; however, it was deemed necessary for the author to make some minor updates to the language (e.g. changing "gym shoes" to "trainers").
 John Gordon also took the opportunity to clarify the origin of the Green Man in relevant chapters.